alphagov/forms/ADR/ADR042-use-amazon-s3-file-uploads.md

 There is a cost associated with the use of GuardDuty Malware Protection, [$0.95 per GB per month in Europe (London) Region](https://aws.amazon.com/guardduty/pricing/#GuardDuty_protection_plans) as of December 2024.

-Files uploaded to S3 must be deleted when the user session they are associated with ends / expires.
+Data retention for files uploaded to S3 must be considered.